intelliw/hsy-api.portal/test.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 ### Path parameters

 The following path parameters are required in energy data requests.
 If a parameter is omitted it will be defaulted as shown.
-If the paramter was provided it will be validated agains the controlled value lists (enums) specified in the API.
+If the parameter was provided it will be validated agains the controlled value lists (enums) specified in the API.

 Parameter | Description | Default
 --- | --- | ---